ifrade/amz-monitor/README.md

 ### Getting autocomplete for commands and asins
 Run `source ./autocomplete` and pressing `TAB` after ./amz will offer command and asin autocompletion.

-## Finding the "asin" of a book
+## Finding the "asin" (ISBN) of a book
+The book is identified by its "asin" (Amazon Standard Identification Numbers).
+Quoting [their doc](https://www.amazon.com/gp/seller/asin-upc-isbn-info.html):
+> "For books, the ASIN is the same as the ISBN number"

-The book is identified by its "asin", a unique number in amazon.
-To find it out, go to the book page, click in the "used" link to see the list of prices and check the url.
+To find it out directly in amazon, go to the book page, click in the "used" link to see the list of prices and check the url.
 The URL should look like:

 `https://www.amazon.com/gp/offer-listing/**ASIN**/other-stuff`